At a Glance

 All campus residents are required to have a meal plan in the campus dining hall.
 Meals are served three times a day, Monday through Friday, with brunch and dinner being served on Saturday and Sunday.
 Dining service is buffet style with numerous choices and accommodations for any dietary needs.
 Residents have a choice of two meal plans (14 or 19 meals per week).
 Meal plans are also available for commuter students.

 Where can I study?

 There is a study lounge in each of the residential facilities.
 Study areas are also available in the library.
-The Student Success Center is an on-campus facility that offers free tutoring and study-aid services.
+The Murphy Academic Success Center is an on-campus facility that offers free tutoring and study-aid services.
 Study tables are also available, and are a stipulation placed on many student athletes.
 Study tables provide for a designated time and place for studying with tutoring services available.

 What kind of academic assistance is available?

 Tiffin University students will find the faculty accessible and willing to help.
 All full-time faculty carry at least 10 office hours per week and are available by individual appointment.
 Students are encouraged to discuss questions or concerns with the professor.
 An alternative supplement to classroom study is tutoring provided by upper level students in the Murphy Academic Success Center.
 Upper-level students that have been recommended by professors in specific subject areas staff the Murphy Academic Success Center.
 Tutoring and review sessions are available by appointment or walk-in, 9:00 a.m. - 9:00 p.m.
 Monday through Thursday, and 9:00 a.m. - Noon on Friday.

 The average class size at Tiffin University is 25.
 Your largest class will be no more than 40 students.
 In upper-level classes, it is not unusual for classes to be 12 or 15 students.
 This small class size allows for more personalized attention and the development of a repertoire between the students and the professor.